-This is beautiful slow-motion footage from the BBC of an osprey trying to lift off with a heavy fish.
+Beautiful slow-motion footage from the BBC shows an osprey trying to lift off with a heavy fish.
 Unfortunately, the narration repeats an old myth that an osprey’s talons lock and can’t be released and therefore a strong and heavy fish can pull an osprey underwater and drown it.
+Click here to view the video.

 Osprey can definitely release fish in the water or in air after grasping it.
 They sometimes simply lose their grip on a struggling fish as they fly.
 Eagles often wait for an osprey to catch a fish and then try to steal it.
 When that happens, the osprey sometimes decides to drop the fish and let the eagle have it, rather than engage in a mid-air battle with a much bigger eagle.
 Osprey also sometimes drop fish into their nest before landing.
 So they aren’t getting irreversibly locked onto fish as a general rule.
 What makes sense is that if an osprey buries a talon or two too deeply, it might get stuck in the flesh of the fish and be hard to remove, almost like a fish hook.
 And if the fish is big enough to pull the bird underwater, osprey aren’t built for swimming, so it might very well drown before it can get free.